CoherentStructures/CoherentStructures.jl/README.md

 CoherentStructures.jl is a toolbox for computing Lagrangian Coherent Structures in aperiodic flows in Julia.

-For details, see the Documentation
+For details, see the documentation

 # Documentation
 [![][docs-latest-img]][docs-latest-url]

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: http://coherentstructures.github.io/CoherentStructures.jl/latest/